 volunteering benefited you personally, he smiles and says,

-The program Les started has grown into the Step up on Second Learning Center where members can learn skills for the workplace or just for personal enrichment on 13 computers.
+The program Les started has grown into the Step up Learning Center where members can learn skills for the workplace or just for personal enrichment on 13 computers.

 Tell us a little about yourself and what you do, Phil: